SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

   Parameters of interest are:

-  - `configUrn`  :  the  configuration  tag for  the  service  manager associated to  the simulation setup (string,  optional).  not set, it is automatically resolved from the simulation setup tag.
+  - `configUrn`  :  the  configuration  tag for  the  service  manager associated to  the simulation setup (string,  optional).
+If not set, it is automatically resolved from the simulation setup tag.
-  - `config` : the path to the main configuration file for the service managerservice  associated to  the simulation  setup (string/path, optional).
+  - `config` : the path to the main configuration file for the service manager service  associated to  the simulation  setup (string/path, optional).
 If not  set, it  is automatically  resolved from  the `configUrn` tag.

-A sample minimal configuration script  (commented) is provided in this [document](FLSimulate-3.0.0.conf) (for Falaise 3.0.0).
+A sample configuration script  (commented) is provided in this [document](FLSimulate-3.0.0.conf) (for Falaise 3.0.0).

 For a  given run, the simulation  setup is selected from  the script's